Skip to content

 § 03 / How A Minnesota Pardon Actually Works

 Accuracy matters here, because the shorthand “Walz pardoned a child rapist” overstates one man’s power and understates the responsibility of the others.
-Minnesota is one of the few states that vests clemency not in the governor alone but in a three-member Board of Pardons: the governor, the attorney general, and the chief justice of the state Supreme Court.
+Minnesota is one of the few states that vest clemency not in the governor alone but in a three-member Board of Pardons: the governor, the attorney general, and the chief justice of the state Supreme Court.
 For most of state history, a pardon required all three to agree — a single “no” killed it.

 That changed in a 2023 reform.
 Under current law, a pardon passes if the governor and at least one other board member vote yes.
 In other words, Gov. Walz (D) could not have granted this pardon by himself — but no pardon could have passed over his objection, either.
 His vote was necessary.
 So was one of the other two.
 In this case all three said yes, so the accountability is shared, not solitary: the governor, the attorney general, and the chief justice each signed off.
 A separate nine-member Clemency Review Commission, created by the same 2023 reform, vetted the petition first and recommended granting it.